HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

 ## Introduction

 Third parties are ubiquitous on the web.
 Website developers rely on them to implement key features such as advertising, analytics, social media integration, payment processing, and content delivery.
-This modular approach enables efficient, rapid deployment of rich functionality.
+This modular approach enables efficient and rapid deployment of rich functionality.
 However, it introduces potential privacy, security, and performance concerns.
+New this year, we analyze how user consent choices are propagated among third parties on the web, including the consent frameworks used and the third parties that receive these signals.

 In this chapter, we conduct an empirical analysis of third-party usage patterns on the web.
 We examine: